djlint/djLint/docs/src/docs/getting-started.md

   djLint · lint and reformat HTML templates.

 Options:
   --version                 Show the version and exit.
   -e, --extension TEXT      File extension to check [default: html] -i, --ignore TEXT         Codes to ignore. ex: "H014,H017" --reformat                Reformat the file(s).
   --check                   Check formatting on the file(s).
   --indent INTEGER          Indent spacing. [default: 4] --quiet                   Do not print diff when reformatting.
   --profile TEXT            Enable defaults by template language. ops: django,
                             jinja, nunjucks, handlebars, golang, angular,
                             html [default: html]
   --require-pragma          Only format or lint files that starts with a comment
                             with the text 'djlint:on' --lint                    Lint for common issues. [default option] --use-gitignore           Use .gitignore file to extend excludes.
   --warn                    Return errors as warnings.
   --preserve-leading-space  Attempt to preserve leading space on text.
   --preserve-blank-lines    Attempt to preserve blank lines.
+  --format-css              Also format contents of <style> tags.
+  --format-js               Also format contents of <script> tags.
   -h, --help                Show this message and exit.
 ```

 {% admonition